 - Dr. John Hilber, professor of Old Testament, was selected as one of six recipients for the inaugural Henry Resident Fellowship program at Trinity Evangelical Divinity School.
 He will spend the 2016-17 academic year at Trinity as a Senior Research Fellow for The Creation Project.

 - Dr. Robert Keys, associate professor of science, presented a poster entitled "The Influence of Habitat and Landscape Associations on Breeding Birds in Managed Grasslands of Southwest Michigan" at the 2016 Midwest Fish and Wildlife Conference.

 - Dr. Jonathan Marko, assistant professor of philosophical and systematic theology, published an essay in Journal of Markets & Morality (Volume 19, No. 1) entitled "The Promulgation of Right Morals: John Locke on the Church and the Christian as the Salvation of Society."

 - Dr. Jeremy Osborn, associate professor of communication, contributed to Christianity & Communication Studies Network's blog with three guest posts during May - June 2016:

 - Dr. Michael Pasquale, professor of linguistics and Humanities Division chair, presented "Brazilian Perceptions of Varieties of English" at the 2016 Sociolinguistics Symposium in Murcia, Spain.

 In addition, he presented a Detroit Tigers ESL Teachers Affiliate Workshop entitled "Teaching Pronunciation and Listening in Context" in March 2016.

-Dr. Michael Stevens published a two-part review of baseball resources in Books & Culture and a review of Teaching and Christian Imagination in CCCU Advance.
+- Dr. Michael Stevens, professor of English and co-director of the Honors Program, published a two-part review of baseball resources in Books & Culture and a review of Teaching and Christian Imagination in CCCU Advance.